unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 Like [feeds](xref:Overview.Mvux.Feeds), states are used to manage asynchronous operations and wrap them in metadata that provides information about the current state of the operation, such as whether the operation is still in progress, when an error occurs, or if the result has no data.

 Contrary to Feeds, states are stateful (as the name suggests) in that they keep a record of the current data value.
-States also permit the current value to be modified, which is useful for two-way binding scenarios.
+States also allow the current value to be modified, which is useful for two-way binding scenarios.

 MVUX utilizes its powerful code-generation engine to generate a bindable proxy for each Model, which holds the state information of the data, as well as a bindable proxy for entities where needed, for instance, if the entities are immutable (e.g. records - the recommended type).
 The bindable proxies use as a bridge that enables immutable entities to work with the WinUI data-binding engine.
 The states in the Model are monitored for data-binding changes, and in response to any change, the objects are recreated fresh, instead of their properties being changed.